Carmelleonie/binary_trees/README.md

-js
-Write a function that goes through a binary tree using pre-order traversal
+Write a function that goes through a binary tree using in-order traversal